-The 25th DZG (German Zoological Society) Graduate Meeting in Evolutionary Biology will be hosted by the Institute of Population Genetics at the Vetmeduni Vienna in September 2020.
+The 25th DZG (German Zoological Society) Graduate Meeting in Evolutionary Biology will be organized by the Institute of Population Genetics at the Vetmeduni Vienna in September 2020.
 While the meeting’s main topic is “Genetics of adaptation: from single loci to polygenic traits“, all scholars of evolutionary biology are welcome to discuss their plans and results.
-The meeting is supported by the DZG
+The meeting is supported by the DZG.

 Talks and Poster

 We have over 20 slots available for 15 minutes talks (+ 5 minutes discussion) and an unlimited capacity for poster presentations.